Kowloon Bay: Future

 In the 1990s, there were plans to convert the bay (reclaiming part or even the entire bay) and the former airport site into an in-city new town which would house 240 to 340 thousand residents and a sports stadium.
 The reduction in demand for land, environmental issues, and public outcry led to a revision of the project.
 The scheme would not comply with the Protection of the Harbour Ordinance.
 Hence, the Kai Tak Development plans do not include any land reclamation.
 A cruise terminal opened on the southern part of the runway.

 Transport

-The reclamation is serviced by MTR Kowloon Bay station on the Kwun Tong line which is beside Telford Plaza, along with many bus routes along Kwun Tong Road.
+The area is serviced by MTR Kowloon Bay station on the Kwun Tong line which is beside Telford Plaza, along with many bus routes along Kwun Tong Road.

+The old airport Kai Tak Airport was located next to Kowloon Bay.
+The airport was closed in 1998 and the new one was opened on Chep Lap Kok.